 Baltic Film, Media and Arts School

 Crossmedia combines the areas of media production, storytelling and marketing, offering both theoretical groundworks and exciting practical assignments.
-Studying crossmedia means learning how to tell a story that unfolds in many directions where, for example, a story is introduced as a web series, then expanded on social media, and then further explored as a live performance.
+Studying crossmedia means learning how to tell a story that unfolds in many directions.
+For example, a story is introduced as a web series, then expanded on social media, and then further explored as a live performance.

 Baltic Film, Media and Arts School